projectgus/rtorgmode/README.md

 * [milky](https://bitbucket.org/Surgo/milky/src), a Python RTM
   client.
-There's no pip/easy_install for this module, so I just copied the "milky" module directory straight into the rtm2orgmode directory.
+There's no pip/easy_install for this module, so I just copied the "milky" module directory straight into the rtorgmode directory.

 * [Bottle](http://bottlepy.org) web framework (*pip install